 In addition to the aforementioned Amazon neighborhood, the Southeast Eugene and Friendly/College Hill neighborhoods are other great choices if you’re looking for the South Eugene experience for your kids.

 North Eugene represents something closer to the mainstream, and its neighborhoods have a much more suburban feel.
 With that said, Cal Young and Harlow are two of Eugene’s most livable neighborhoods.
-Sheldon High School isn’t too far behind South Eugene, ranked in the top 50 among Oregon high schools.
+Sheldon High School isn’t too far behind South Eugene, ranked number 38 among Oregon high schools.

 River Road and Santa Clara are also worth your consideration.
 The south section shares the quirky charm and eclectic population of neighborhoods like Amazon and Friendly but with significantly less expensive housing.
 The Willamette River is of course nearby, with plenty of parks and walking and biking paths, making this an obvious destination for families.